-There would be no effects to public safety under the No Action Alternative.
+There would be no effects to public safety under Alternative A.

 Old well logs for the project area show evidence of natural gas (BLM December 4, 2012).
 Precautions for a release and a potentially explosive environment are included in the Hazardous Gas Contingency Plan (see Section 2.5.1), which would include LEL monitoring.
 Therefore, risks to worker safety from the presence of natural gas in the project area would be minimized.